abhisheksuran/Reinforcement_Learning/README.md

-## Atari_DQN
+## RL
-Play Atari with DQN , implemented in Tensorflow 2.0
+Implemented in Tensorflow 2.x
 ## Mountain Car with QLearning
 Train using qlearning and DeepQLearning
 ## Dueling Double Deep Q Learning